zilishen/documentation/content/nginxaas-azure/known-issues.md

 List of known issues in the latest release of F5 NGINX as a Service for Azure (NGINXaaS).

+### {{% icon-bug %}} Custom and precompiled security policies cannot both be referenced in an NGINX configuration

+When using NGINX App Protect WAF, you can only reference default or custom security policies in your NGINX configuration, not both.

+**Workaround**: Make a copy of the default policy you want to use, then add it as a custom policy with a different name.

 ### {{% icon-bug %}} Terraform fails to apply due to validation errors, but creates "Failed" resources in Azure (ID-4424)

 Some validation errors are caught later in the creation process, and can leave behind "Failed" resources in Azure.
 An example initial failure might look like: